 Jesus is the most important figure in all of human history.
-He is God in flesh (John 1:1,14; Col. 2:9), physically risen from the dead, Lord (Luke 24:34; John 2:19-21) and Savior (Acts 5:30-32).
-He came to die for sinners (Rom.
-5:8)--to deliver people from the righteous wrath of God upon us.
+He is God in flesh (John 1:1,14; Colossians.
+2:9) physically risen from the dead, Lord (Luke 24:34; John 2:19-21) and Savior (Acts 5:30-32).
+He came to die for sinners (Romans 5:8) to deliver people from the righteous wrath of God upon us.

-Law --Are you a sinner?
+Law - Are you a sinner?

 I ask you, are you a sinner?
 Have you ever lied, stolen, lusted, coveted, or been angry with someone unjustly?
 If you've lied, then you're a liar.
 If you've stolen, then you are a thief.
 You've broken the Law of God.
-God has said "You shall not steal; You shall not lie; You shall have no other gods before Me; You shall not murder, etc." (Exodus 20:1-17).
-He has given the standard of righteousness; and if you have broken any of God's commandments, then you have fallen short of that standard and are under the inevitable judgment of God (1 John 3:4; Isaiah 59:2; Rom.
-6:23).
-When you die, you will face Him; and on the Day of Judgment, he will deliver the proper judgment to all people.
-He must because he is righteous and holy.
+God has said, "You shall not steal; You shall not lie; You shall have no other gods before Me; You shall not murder, etc.," (Exodus 20:1-17).
+He has given the standard of righteousness and if you have broken any of God's commandments then you have fallen short of that standard and are under the inevitable judgment of God (1 John 3:4; Isaiah 59:2; Romans 6:23).
+When you die, you will face Him and on the Day of Judgment He will deliver the proper judgment to all people.
+He must because He is righteous and holy.

-If you do not like this teaching, then throw away your Bible and turn away from Christ, for this is the message of God's word --that Jesus came to die for sinners and to save them from the wrath to come.
+If you do not like this teaching, then throw away your Bible and turn away from Christ, for this is the message of God's word --- that Jesus came to die for sinners and to save them from the wrath to come.

 Jesus is the One you need.
 You need him alone.
-Your works won't help you (Rom.
-3:10-12; Isaiah 64:6), nor will your sincerity.
-You can never be good enough, and you have nothing to offer God except your sinfulness.
+Your works won't help you (Romans 3:10-12; Isaiah 64:6), nor will your sincerity.
+You can never be good enough and you have nothing to offer God except your sinfulness.
 It is only by the love and grace of God found in Jesus and His sacrifice that you can be delivered from the righteous wrath of God upon all who have broken His law.
 Jesus saves you from God.
 Jesus saves you from God's righteous judgment.

-Gospel --the means of deliverance from God's Law
+Gospel - the means of deliverance from God's Law

-If you are not a Christian and want to be delivered from the righteous judgment of God, then come to the One who died for the sins of the world.
-Come to the One who died for sinners (Matt.
-11:28).
+If you are not a Christian, and want to be delivered from the righteous judgment of God, then come to the One who died for the sins of the world.
+Come to the One who died for sinners (Matthew 11:28).
 Believe and trust in Jesus.
-Receive Jesus, who is God in flesh (John 1:1,14) and who died and rose from the dead (1 Cor.
-15:1-4), as your Lord and Savior.
-Ask Jesus to forgive you of your sins (John 14:14; Matt.
-9:1-8).
-Receive Christ (John 1:12) and the sacrifice he made on the cross (1 Pet.
-2:24).
+Receive Jesus, who is God in flesh (John 1:1,14), who died and rose from the dead (1 Corinthians 15:1-4) as your Lord and Savior.
+Ask Jesus to forgive you of your sins (John 14:14; Matthew 9:1-8).
+Receive Christ (John 1:12) and the sacrifice he made on the cross (1 Peter 2:24).
 Turn from your sins (Acts 3:19).
-Only He can wash you clean from your sins, and only Jesus can deliver you from the future judgment of a holy and infinite God.
+Only He can wash you clean from your sins and only Jesus can deliver you from the future judgment of a holy and infinite God.
 Pray to Jesus.
 Seek Him.
 Ask Him to save you.
-Put your trust in him.
+Put your trust in Him.

-Cost --Consider what you are doing
+Cost - Consider what you are doing

 “If anyone comes to Me, and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be My disciple.
 27 “Whoever does not carry his own cross and come after Me cannot be My disciple.
 28 “For which one of you, when he wants to build a tower, does not first sit down and calculate the cost, to see if he has enough to complete it?"
-(Luke 14:25-28).
+(Luke 14:25-28)

-Being a disciple of Christ is not always easy.
-But it is always good, and it is always worth the effort.
+Being a disciple of Christ is not always easy, but it is always good and it is always worth the effort.
 So, count the cost before you turn to Jesus.